-The Minnesota Department of Natural Resources will welcome applications from local units of government within Minnesota that assist communities in managing ash for emerald ash borer (EAB) on public land, with $1.6 million available in general fund and Heritage Enhancement Account fund dollars to fund two-year projects.
-There is no minimum to the dollar amount applicants can request.
-The maximum amount that will be funded is $100,000.
+The Minnesota Department of Natural Resources welcomes applications from local units of government within Minnesota that assist communities in managing ash trees for emerald ash borer (EAB) on public land, with $315,000 available in general fund dollars to fund two-year projects.
+No minimum dollar amount is required.
+The maximum amount that will be funded is $50,000.

-All local units of government within Minnesota are eligible, including cities, counties, regional authorities, joint powers boards, towns, Tribal nations, and parks and recreation boards in cities of the first class.
+All local units of government within Minnesota are eligible, including cities, counties, regional authorities, joint powers boards, towns, tribal, and parks and recreation boards in cities of the first class.

 Priority will be given to:

-- Communities who have staff, who plan to certify their staff during the grant period, or who will contract with companies with staff with professional tree care credentials (such as Minnesota Tree Inspector, International Society of Arboriculture Certified Arborist, etc.).
+- Communities who have staff, plan to certify their staff during the grant period, or will contract companies with staff with professional tree care credentials (such as Minnesota Tree Inspector, International Society of Arboriculture Certified Arborist, etc.).
 Any such credentials must be listed on the application to be considered.

 - Projects removing and replacing ash trees that pose significant public safety concerns.

 - Projects that benefit underserved populations and areas of concern for environmental justice (communities with higher populations of low-income residents, or people of color, including tribal communities, or both).
-Please reference the Minnesota Pollution Control Agency's interactive environmental justice map that, while not required, can be referenced with your application.
-Successful applicants will describe how the proposed project activities benefit these communities.
+The Minnesota Pollution Control Agency has an interactive environmental justice map that, while not required, can be referenced with your application.
+Successful applicants will describe how the proposed project activities

 - Public tree inventories